billythemusical/recode-fa23/syllabus.md

 - Assignments must be turned in *before class* on the day they're due.
 Late assignments will not be accepted.

 - Assignments will be graded on their technical mastery and creativity.
 Occasionally, and as time permits, we'll be critiquing student work in-class, generally in an informal way and on a volunteer basis.

+# <h> Attendance Policy </h>

+I will take attendance throughout the semester on a regular basis.
+The university also has clear policies on what to do in the case of illness or excused absences.
+Please refer to their policies as outlined below.

+You are allowed up to **three (3) unexcused absences** throughout the semester, but you are responsible for making up any course work or assignments that you miss.
+You may use drop-in hours for this purpose.
+For each unexcused absence beyond three, you will begin to drop a letter grade per absence, so please communicate with me before this takes place.

+In regards to tardiness, please notify me immediately if you will have issues getting to 370 Jay St. on time.
+If you are more than 15 minutes late, you will be counted absent for the day.

 **STATEMENT OF ACADEMIC INTEGRITY**